Grapes42/Nostalpi_SP/documentation/documentation.md

 - GameCube

 ## 10. Proposed Solution
+I have decided to call this device Nostalpi SP, derived from the words 'Nostalgia', 'Rasberry Pi', 'GBA SP'

 As a kid, I had a great experience playing on my Nintendo 3DS, which unfortunately I no longer have.
 I want to create a handheld in a similar style to appeal to mine, and others' childhood nostalgia.
 I have always loved the design and formfactor of the Nintendo Gameboy Advance SP.
 It features a compact pocket design, which then unfolds into a comfortable handheld device.
 This clamshell design doubles to protect the screen and buttons.
 The brains behind the device will be a Raspberry Pi Zero 2 W.

-This device is a tiny and low cost 64-bit single board computer, designed to run GNU/Linux, which is my preferred operating system, this one runs a specific distro called Raspian (I refuse to use the rebranded name Raspberry Pi OS).
+The Raspberry Pi Zero is a tiny and low cost 64-bit single board computer, designed to run GNU/Linux, which is my preferred operating system, this one runs a specific distro called Raspian (I refuse to use the rebranded name Raspberry Pi OS).
 It boasts an impressive quad-core 1GHz CPU and 512MB of SDRAM.
 That’s otherworldly from the original Nintendo GBA SP’s single core 16MHz and 384Kb of total ram.
 This will allow a smooth and fast experience playing retro handheld games, as well as any application I implement.
 It also supports comes with Bluetooth 4.2 and 2.4GHz Wireless LAN, which will allow easy connection to the device, such as connecting Bluetooth headphones, wirelessly transferring games, automated updates, etc.

+Nostalpi SP is a pocket sized gaming handheld

 ### Proposed Diagram
 <img src="images/gamepi_sp_plans_inside.jpg" alt="gba" width="400"/> <img src="images/gamepi_sp_plans_outside.jpg" alt="gba" width="400"/>